 NAAIM Exposure Index – Investor Sentiment

-NAAIM Exposure Index – Investor Sentiment A NAAIM Exposure Index reading of 40.67 suggests that, on average, active investment managers have a relatively low allocation to US equities, reflecting cautious or bearish sentiment.
+NAAIM Exposure Index – Investor Sentiment At 90.06, the NAAIM Exposure Index shows active managers remain all-in on U.S. equities — proof that animal spirits are alive and kicking.
 The National Association of Active Investment Managers Exposure Index represents the two-week moving average exposure to U.S. equity markets reported by NAAIM members.
-Image:…
+Image: NAAIM

 CTAs Exposure to Equities